William Boscawen

-William Boscawen (1752–1811) was an English barrister, author and translator.
+William Boscawen (28 August 1752 – 8 May 1811) was an English barrister, author and translator.

 Life

-A younger son of General George Boscawen and Anne Trevor, and nephew of Edward Boscawen, he was born 28 August 1752.
+Boscawen was a younger son of General George Boscawen and Anne Trevor, and nephew of Edward Boscawen.
+His elder brother was George Boscawen, M.P.
 He was educated at Eton College, under Dr. Barnard.
 He became a gentleman-commoner of Exeter College, Oxford, in 1770.

 In London Boscawen entered the Middle Temple.
 He studied law under Francis Buller, and went the western circuit.
 He was appointed a commissioner in bankruptcy, and in 1785 was made a Victualling Commissioner.

-Boscawen died of asthma, at Little Chelsea, on 8 May 1811.
+Boscawen died of asthma, at Little Chelsea, aged 58.

 Works

 Boscawen published legal works including Treatise on Convictions on Penal Statutes (1792).
 He translated works of Horace: the Odes, Epodes, Carmen Seculare; then the Satires, Epistles, and Art of Poetry.
 His notes owed much to John Foster, of Eton College.
 Thomas James Mathias was scathing about his ability as translator.

-In the period 1798 to 1801 Boscawen published original poems and other works.
+In the period 1798 to 1801, Boscawen published original poems and other works.
 He was also a contributor to the Gentleman's Magazine, and to the British Critic.
 For a long time he wrote annual verses for the Literary Fund.